netgusto/nodebook/README.md

 # nodebook [![Build Status](https://travis-ci.com/netgusto/nodebook.svg?branch=master)](https://travis-ci.com/netgusto/nodebook)

-Nodebook - Multi-Language REPL with Web UI
+Nodebook - Multi-Language REPL with Web UI + CLI code runner

 ## What is it?

 Nodebook is an in-browser REPL supporting many programming languages.
 Code's on the left, Console's on the right.
 Click "Run" or press <kbd>Ctrl</kbd>+<kbd>Enter</kbd> or <kbd>Cmd</kbd>+<kbd>Enter</kbd> to run your code.
 Code is automatically persisted on the file system.

+**You can also use Nodebook directly on the command line**, running your notebooks upon change.

 ![nodebook](https://user-images.githubusercontent.com/4974818/45320903-2cdec280-b544-11e8-9b2e-067b646de751.png)